-Turn on the audio and ask the subject to listen to the instructions and begin stepping at the guided rate.
+Turn on the audio, ask the subject to listen to the instructions, and begin stepping at the guided rate.
 Give further encouragement to keep in time with the stepping rhythm.

-After the first 2 minutes of stepping Level 1, you will check heart rate and perceived exertion.
-Please ensure that you keep a regular check on heart rate throughout the test.
+After the first 2 minutes of stepping Level 1, you will check your heart rate and perceived exertion.
+Please ensure that you regularly check your heart rate throughout the test.
 Then record a stable mean value over the last few seconds of each Level.
 This will help drop any erroneous fluctuations that might occur.
 The subject should then state their Exertion Level as a number from the RPE chart.
 Record both HR and RPE on the CST datasheet.

 Re-record the HR and RPE at the end of Level II.

 Providing the HR is below 80% max HR, and the RPE is below 14.
 The subject should continue stepping into Level III faster rate.